 June is typically an optimal month for iceberg watching—a popular pastime here.
 On a warm day, you can watch these majestic mountains of ice flow along the province’s northern and eastern coasts.

 In June, the days are longest, the temperature is most pleasant, and the cherry blossoms are in bloom.
 And it’s when Parisians spend many an evening on the docks of the Ile Saint Louis with a musical instrument, a bottle of wine, and some playing cards.
-Plus, there are events galore, from Shakespeare en plein air in the Bois de Boulogne to the Paris Air Show.
+Plus, there are events galore, from the French Open to wonderful art exhibits and several music and film festivals.

 June is sublime: Spring is in full bloom, the produce is at its peak, and the warm, sunny days (save for the occasional rain and mistral wind) and extra-long evenings mean you can usually enjoy all three meals outdoors.
 Many villages hold festivals, with costumed parades and traditional food and activities, at the end of the month.